ECB still accepting VW's asset-backed securities as collateral

-FRANKFURT, Sept 28 (Reuters) - The European Central Bank is still accepting asset-backed securities issued by Volkswagen’s leasing arms as collateral, data published on the ECB’s website showed on Monday.
+FRANKFURT (Reuters) - The European Central Bank is still accepting asset-backed securities issued by Volkswagen’s (VOWG_p.DE) leasing arms as collateral, data published on the ECB’s website showed on Monday.

 Securities issued by Volkswagen’s financial subsidiaries, typically ABS backed by car loans, still featured on a list of types of collateral that can be used to borrow from euro zone central banks.

-A source told Reuters last week the ECB stopped buying Volkswagen’s ABS as part of its asset-purchase programme following the German car maker’s diesel emissions scandal.
+A source told Reuters last week the ECB stopped buying Volkswagen’s ABS as part of its asset-purchase program following the German car maker’s diesel emissions scandal.

 The ECB applies a discount to the value of the collateral it accepts.
 This haircut mainly depends on the credit rating of the entity that issued the security posted as collateral.